 Focus Area Direction Planning Proposal Comply 1.
-Planning System าร 1.1 Implementation of Regional Plans Planning proposals must be consistent with a Regional Plan released by the Minister for Planning N/A N/A 1.2 Development of Aboriginal Land Council land When preparing a planning proposal to which this direction applies, the planning proposal authority must take into account: (a) any applicable development delivery plan made under the chapter 3 of the State Environmental Planning Policy (Planning Systems) 2021; or (b) if no applicable development delivery plan has been published, the interim development delivery plan published on the Department's website on the making of this direction.
+Planning Systen 1.1 Implementation of Regional Plans Planning proposals must be consistent with a Regional Plan released by the Minister for Planning The planning proposal was assessed against regional plans, giving effect to the vision of these strategies.
+Yes 1.2 Development of Aboriginal Land Council land When preparing a planning proposal to which this direction applies, the planning proposal authority must take into account: (a) any applicable development delivery plan made under the chapter 3 of the State Environmental Planning Policy (Planning Systems) 2021; or (b) if no applicable development delivery plan has been published, the interim development delivery plan published on the Department's website on the making of this direction.
 Note: Development delivery plans must be published in the Gazette or the NSW planning portal.
-N/A N/A 1.3 Approval and referral requirements A planning proposal to which this direction applies must: (a) minimise the inclusion of provisions that require the concurrence, consultation or referral of development applications to a Minister or public authority, and (b) not contain provisions requiring concurrence, consultation or referral of a Minister or public authority unless the relevant planning authority has obtained the approval of: i. the appropriate Minister or public authority, and ii. the Planning Secretary (or an officer of the Department nominated by the Secretary), prior to undertaking community consultation in satisfaction of Schedule 1 to the EP&A Act, and (c) not identify development as designated development unless the relevant planning authority: i. can satisfy the Planning Secretary (or an officer of the Department nominated by the Secretary) that the class of development is likely to have a significant impact on the environment, and ii. has obtained the approval of the Planning The planning proposal does not require concurrence from the Minister.
+N/A N/A 1.3 Approval and referral requirements A planning proposal to which this direction applies must: (a) minimise the inclusion of provisions that require the concurrence, consultation or referral of development applications to a Minister or public authority, and (b) not contain provisions requiring concurrence, consultation or referral of a Minister or public authority unless the relevant planning authority has obtained the approval of: i. the appropriate Minister or public authority, and ii. the Planning Secretary (or an officer of the Department nominated by the Secretary), prior to undertaking community consultation in satisfaction of Schedule 1 to the EP&A Act, and (c) not identify development as designated development unless the relevant planning authority: i. can satisfy the Planning Secretary (or an officer of the Department nominated by the Secretary) that the class of development is likely to have a significant impact on the environment, and ii. has obtained the approval of the Planning Secretary (or an officer of the The planning proposal does not require the concurrence from the minister.
 Yes